Belthazaar/mini-internet-course/docs/index.markdown

 Finally, the Layer 2 topology consists of 2 data centers in each AS.
 The North DC comprises three switches, and the South DC comprises one switch.
 The hosts in Data Centers belong to two customers, FIFA and UEFA.
-Each switch is connected to one FIFA hose and one UEFA host.
+Each switch is connected to one FIFA host and one UEFA host.

 ![l2-network.png](images/l2-network.png)